TEVA 7372 (Amlodipine Besylate and Benazepril 5 mg / 20 mg)

 Pill imprint TEVA 7372 has been identified as Amlodipine besylate and benazepril hydrochloride 5 mg / 20 mg.

 Amlodipine/benazepril is used in the treatment of high blood pressure and belongs to the drug class ACE inhibitors with calcium channel blocking agents.
 There is positive evidence of human fetal risk during pregnancy.
-Amlodipine/benazepril 5 mg / 20 mg is not subject to the Controlled Substances Act.
+Amlodipine/benazepril 5 mg / 20 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - TEVA 7372